 “Is this quotation is attributed to Winston Churchill?: ‘The fascists of the future will call themselves anti-fascists.’
 There does not seem to be credible information on the internet linking those words to him, but I would appreciate your input.”…

 Much of my labor in the Churchill Vineyard involves researching quotations “AZ.”
 My 650-page books and ebooks, Churchill by Himself and Churchill in His Own Words, are the largest sources of Churchill’s philosophy, maxims, reflections and ripostes accompanied by a valid source for each entry.
 There are 4,150 entries, but a new, expanded and revised edition is coming.
 It will include a much larger appendix of “Red Herrings”—oft-repeated passages he never said but constantly ascribed to him.

-Above: Drift into Trinidad, March 1961.
+Above: Drifting into Trinidad, March 1961.
 Churchill, 87, at the Governor’s residence, Port of Spain, during a cruise aboard the Onassis yacht Christina.
-A similar (unsigned) photo was sold at auction in 2010.
 Lower right: Dr. Eric Williams, who in August 1962 became the first prime minister of independent Trinidad and Tobago.
-I would welcome identities for the others in the photo.